nessamurmur/chaos_monkeys/README.md

 Destroys everything an entire directory at random causing you to setup a project all over again.

+See README in dirstroyer directory for more details.

 #### Setup

 Run `make bootstrap` passing in arguments for your code directory